SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 This target is interpreted to cover research about

-* Increase the number of youths and adults who have relevant skills for employment and entrepreneurship
+* Increasing the number of youths and adults who have relevant skills for employment and entrepreneurship
 * Improvement of ICT skills and employability

 This query consists of 3 phrases.
 The first covers skills at an overriding level, the second core skills as defined by ILO, and the third ICT skills.
 In order to limit the search to research concerning opportunities for employment and avoid articles having to do with employees and employers and their (needs for) development in jobs and workplaces, only "employability" and "employment" are used alongside jobs and entrepreneurship.
 The term "work" is not included as it gives too much noise.